Winna Mines original 2026: 5x5 Mines grid at $1 minimum

 In our cycle reproduction on Winna, the HMAC-replay flow worked correctly on every sampled round: revealed seeds hashed back to the original commitments, and the byte-derivation mapping reproduced the recorded bomb-position grids bit-for-bit.
 The fairness layer at Winna Mines is honest and verifiable.

-Winna mines rtp: the verification state at the current cycle
+Mines rtp at Winna: verification state at the recent cycle

 The Winna mines rtp figure is the cleanest example of what we cannot yet verify.
 Winna does not publish explicit per-tier RTP targets on the Mines game info panel at the time of our recent audit cycle, and our sample size during the cycle was not large enough to compute statistically robust per-tier RTP figures from observed outcomes.